In The NHL

 College hockey, in short, is the fastest growing development path for the NHL.

 NHL Drafts have featured an average of more than 60 current or future college players in the last 15 years, and teams continue to scour the NCAA ranks for free agent signees as well.
-The 2016 NHL Draft featured a record 11 NCAA players selected in the first round.
+The 2016 NHL Draft featured a record 11 NCAA players selected in the first round, and the 2019 NHL Draft saw the most NCAA picks in 12 years.